Workflow: Visium HD cell-level

 #> 1287 844 700 560 471 281 263

-Now we can visualize clustering result spatially.
+We can now visualize the clustering results spatially.

 plotSpatialFeature(vhdsub, features = "Banksy",